xlnfinance/xln/wiki/0_abstract.md

 ## So you promise to redeem FRD for 1 USD?

 No, we don't believe in promises.
 We believe in math and code. **Whenever in doubt - read the code** and make up your own mind.
-FRD is a fiat currency and can be "minted" as much as needed.
+FRD is a new fiat currency and can be "minted" as much as needed, think Australian dollar or Japanese yen.
 FRB is capped at 100B and is converted 1-for-1 to FRD in 2030.
 We do not make any promises about price or gains you can make.

 ## But you do expect FRD to be stable?